HaSchneider/SiModIn/README.rst

 Getting started
 =================

-To use an existing SiModIn model, import the model and instantiate it.
+The basic usage of SiModIn will be presented for an Tespy powerplant model from the offical `Tespy documentation <https://tespy.readthedocs.io/en/main/tutorials/pygmo_optimization.html>`_.

-This will be shown for an Tespy model from the `Tespy documentation <https://tespy.readthedocs.io/en/main/tutorials/pygmo_optimization.html>`_:
+To use the existing SiModIn model, import and instantiate the SimModel class:

 .. code-block:: python